stacks-of-data/mvsplat/README.md

 > pixelSplat was trained using versions of the RealEstate10k and ACID datasets that were split into ~100 MB chunks for use on server cluster file systems.
 Small subsets of the Real Estate 10k and ACID datasets in this format can be found [here](https://drive.google.com/drive/folders/1joiezNCyQK2BvWMnfwHJpm2V77c7iYGe?usp=sharing).
 To use them, simply unzip them into a newly created `datasets` folder in the project root directory.

 > If you would like to convert downloaded versions of the Real Estate 10k and ACID datasets to our format, you can use the [scripts here](https://github.com/dcharatan/real_estate_10k_tools).
-Reach out to us (pixelSplat) if you want the full versions of our processed datasets, which are about 500 GB and 160 GB for Real Estate 10k and ACID respectively.
+Our preprocessed versions of the datasets can be found [here](http://schadenfreude.csail.mit.edu:8000/).

 ### DTU (For Testing Only)